 The Chief Examiner concerned or the Examiner concerned, as the case may be, shall ensure that a certificate of proficiency is issued to seafarers who are qualified in accordance with sub- rule (2) or as the case may be, sub-rule (4), or endorse an existing certificate of competency or certificate of proficiency.

+To add rules for Basic and Advanced IGF certification

 Minimum requirements for the training and qualifications of Masters, Officers, Ratings and other Personnel on Passenger Ships.––(1) This rule applies to Masters, Officers, ratings and other personnel serving on board passenger ships.